SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 **The Concept**

 We want to tell a story about the morel questions and dangers of transformative AI.

-Five characters, one little startup in Silicon Valley:
+Five characters, one little Bay Area startup:

 **Markus:** Online shitposter and machine learning prodigy, creator of the first (he believes) conscious artificial intelligence.<br>
 **Cassy:** Vegan utilitarian socialist, moderately famous blogger and member of Impactful Generosity.
 She worries about the danger posed by AI.<br>